Verba Diei XII

 We rehearse disaster daily.
 We worry about judgment before we speak.
 We feel pain before anything has even happened.
 But most of the time, it never comes true.

-Epictetus points out that our minds create far more suffering than the world does.
+Seneca points out that our minds create far more suffering than the world does.
 The body might be safe.
 The day might be calm.
 But the mind is staging tragedies.

 The Stoic approach is simple: pause.
 Examine the story you’re telling yourself.
 Ask, "Is this happening - or am I just imagining it?"